Mulga, Alabama

 Mulga is a town in western Jefferson County, Alabama, United States.
-It incorporated in 1947.
-This town is north from the Birmingham suburb of Pleasant Grove.
+It is north from the Birmingham suburb of Pleasant Grove.
 It includes the community of Bayview.
+Mulga was a company town operated by Birmingham Coal and Iron Company around the Mulga Mine and Mulga was also the name of an independent community in the area.
+The company town was incorporated in 1947.

 At its 2010 census the population was 836, down from its peak population of 973 in 2000.
 Its communities were damaged by an F5 tornado on April 8, 1998.
 The town's name is possibly derived from the Creek word omalga meaning "all".

+Coal has been mined in the area.
+Forty-one men died in a 1910 coal mine explosion.
+Steel industry was also active in the area and served by a dam.
+Rail service was established.

+Residents

+Possibly the most notable person from Mulga is "Phyllis" a frequent caller into the Paul Finebaum radio show on ESPN.
+"Phyllis" was a strong supporter of Alabama Crimson Tide football and did not hesitate to let Paul and his listeners know where she stood on the topic.
+"Phyllis" died on May 11, 2023.

 Geography

 Mulga is located at 33°32′56″N 86°58′38″W (33.548891, -86.977254).

 According to the U.S. Census Bureau, the town has a total area of 0.6 sqmi, all land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 784 people, 359 households, and 237 families residing in the town.